Enecuum/docs/enq/token-issue.md

 - Name - a token description up to 40 characters long.
 - Token type - a type that determines token operation.
 The types are explained in the section above.
 - Decimals - a number of decimal places.
-- Emission - a token supply at the time of the issue.
+- Emission/Premine - a token supply at the time of the issue.
 - Fee type -  a type that determines whether the fee is fixed or percentage.
 - Fee - an exact fee amount for token transactions.
 The fee from each transaction will be sent to the wallet of the token creator.
 - Min fee - a minimum fee for token transactions if the token type is percentage.